flarialmc/scripting-wiki/api/misc/globals.md

 #### Parameters
 - `name`: string: The name of the command, without spaces.
+- `description`: string: The description of the command.
 - `callback`: fun(args:: table) The function to execute when the command is called.
 #### Returns
 - nil: